 Prevent leakage

-Where it is technically possible and does not involve disproportionate cost, you must prevent leakage of F-gas from stationary fire protection systems and repair any discovered leaks as soon as possible.
+Where technically feasible and not disproportionately costly, you must prevent leakage of F-gas from stationary fire protection systems and repair discovered leaks as soon as possible.

 Check for leaks regularly

-How often you are required to check (using certified personnel) depends on the quantity of F-gases in the system and whether a leak detection system has been installed.
+Leak checks must be conducted using certified personnel.
+Frequency depends on the quantity of F-gases, measured in CO2 equivalent (CO2e) and whether a leak detection system is installed.

 Leak testing frequencies